But this is not the case, here are some of the myths that many new Meteor JS users face:

 This is all you need to do to create an account with a password.
 This is the advantage of smart packages.
-Suppose if you want to let your users to sign in through their twitter account then all you need to do is:
+Suppose if you want to let your users sign in through their twitter account then all you need to do is:

 Meteor add accounts – twitter

 This will allow users to sign in through their twitter account.
-Developers may complain that this reduces their flexibility, but as long as the purpose is solved and we don’t need to do a more research-based indexing it’s better to stick to Meteor JS.
+Developers may complain that this reduces their flexibility, but as long as the purpose is solved and we don’t need to do more research-based indexing it’s better to stick to Meteor JS.

 This myth is predominantly very much irrelevant, developers feel that before trying your hands on Meteor, they should first try their hands on Node JS (containerize an application), which is a more basic form of developing apps.
-Node itself is just a low-level framework providing functions for sending and receiving HTTP requests and performing other I/O whereas Meteor JS has a client and server interface, thus whatever changes are made on the server that automatically reflects on the Client side.
+The node itself is just a low-level framework providing functions for sending and receiving HTTP requests and performing other I/O whereas Meteor JS has a client and server interface, thus whatever changes are made on the server that automatically reflects on the Client side.

 Many of the old developers argue that the learning curve of Meteor JS is too steep and it is very difficult for any newbie to learn Meteor JS.
 This is completely false, as anyone can learn meteor JS and you can start rolling out apps within hours.
 Many of the technology companies have contemplated that earlier when it used to take them months to roll out a multi-functional app while using traditional platforms, now it hardly takes them a couple of weeks using MeteorJS platform.

 Another Myth which developers need to avoid completely.
-Meteor works fine with SEO and in some cases it has been proven that it performs far better than built on other platforms.
+Meteor works fine with SEO and in some cases, it has been proven that it performs far better than building on other platforms.
 All you need to do is to install spiderable packages and to deploy the modules you will be requiring phantom JS.
 While some say that this is not 100% perfect solution, but things will improve over time when options like server-side rendering will come into existence.